 Submit Your Information: Johnson Fistel Urges Shareholders to Join SVB Financial Group Class Action Lawsuit - SIVB

-SAN DIEGO, March 13, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of SVB Financial Group ("SVB" or "the Company") SIVB.
-The class action is on behalf of shareholders who purchased SVB common stock between June 16, 2021 and March 10, 2023, inclusive (the "Class Period").
+/EIN News/ -- SAN DIEGO, March 13, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of SVB Financial Group (“SVB” or “the Company”) (NASDAQ: SIVB).
+The class action is on behalf of shareholders who purchased SVB common stock between June 16, 2021 and March 10, 2023, inclusive (the “Class Period”).
 Investors are hereby notified that they have until May 12, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.